There are several ways to do this:

 - Specifies how the journals are split among users.
 In this case, commented out, indicating the use of the default value (

-should forward logs to the system syslog.
-In this case, it’s commented out, indicating the default behavior is used (yes
+systemd-journaldshould forward logs to the system syslog.
+In this case, it’s commented out, indicating the default behavior is used (yes).

 - Specifies whether

-should forward logs to the kernel message ring buffer (KMsg
+systemd-journaldshould forward logs to the kernel message ring buffer (KMsg).
+Here, it’s disabled.

 - Determines whether